Hungarian Pumi Breed Summary

 Intelligent, Energetic, Happy, Devoted and Athletic

-Pumik are very unique and sweet looking dogs.
-They are a medium sized dog, and have since grown in popularity both here in the UK as well as other parts of the world as well!
+Pumi's are very unique and sweet looking dogs.
+They are a medium-sized dog, and have since grown in popularity here in the UK as well as other parts of the world!
 They are very loyal in nature and absolutely love 'hoomans', forming very strong bonds with their families.

 They are more than popular in their native country of Hungary, though it has only been a recent occurrence that they have become popular elsewhere.
 For this reason, not many puppies are born each year and anyone wanting to share their lives with one of these guys would need to be onto a waiting list.

 Fun Fact: Though bred as a herding dog, they have many 'terrier' traits!

 |Height (at the withers)||Males 41cm – 47cm, Females 38cm – 44cm|

 |Weight||Males 10kg – 15kg, Females 8kg – 13kg|